t3-oss/create-t3-app/www/src/pages/en/usage/first-steps.md

 ## Database

+### MySQL, PostgreSQL

+If you chose MySQL or PostgreSQL as your database, your T3 app will come with a `start-database.sh` bash script that can create a docker container with a database for local development.
+If you already have a database, feel free to delete this file and put your database credentials in `.env`.
+On macOS, you can also use [DBngin](https://dbngin.com/) if you don't want to use docker.

 ### Prisma

 If your app includes Prisma, make sure to run `npx prisma db push` from the root directory of your app.
 This command will sync your Prisma schema with your database and will generate the TypeScript types for the Prisma Client based on your schema.
 Note that you need to [restart the TypeScript server](https://tinytip.co/tips/vscode-restart-ts/) after doing this so that it can detect the generated types.